 Google Changes Title Tags in Search Results

-The function of title tags, which are meta elements, is to explain the subject matter of a web page.
-They also influence rankings.
+The purpose of title tags, which are considered meta elements, is to describe the topic of a web page.
+Additionally, they affect rankings.

 In order to make their website relevant for specific search terms, many publishers employ the title tag in search results.